LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 Users in a user pool can sign in with their registered credentials or by using a social identity (such as Amazon, Google, Facebook, SAML 2.0 or OpenID Connect etc).

-Upon successful authentication, Amazon Cognito returns a set of JWTs that the application developer can use to secure and authorize access to application APIs or use to obtain AWS temporary credentials.
+Upon successful authentication, Amazon Cognito returns a set of JWTs that the application developer can use to secure and authorise access to application APIs or use to obtain AWS temporary credentials.

 #### Amazon Cognito Identity Pools